evernost/gangQin/gangQin_v3_release_notes.md

 ### gangQin Fusion:
 - [ ] auto-repeat function for the playglows
 - [ ] song selector defaults to the last song
+- [ ] ghost mode on the mouse cursor to help placing the playglow

 ### gangQin Capture:
 - [ ] added snapshot counter